SteveKChiu/lua-intf/README.md

 High level API to access Lua object
 -----------------------------------

-`LuaRef` is designed to provide easy access to Lua object, and in most cast you don't have to deal with lua stack like the low level API.
+`LuaRef` is designed to provide easy access to Lua object, and in most cast you don't have to deal with Lua stack like the low level API.
 For example, the above code can be rewritten as:

 	LuaRef func = LuaRef::fromGlobal("my_method");
 	func(1, "yes", true);